 He would introduce the white rat back to Albert.
 Whenever Little Albert touched the rat, Watson would smash a hammer against a steel bar behind Albert’s head.
 Naturally, this stimuli scared Albert and he would begin to cry.
 This was the “bell” of Pavlov’s experiment, but you can already see that this experiment is far more cruel.

 Like Pavlov’s dogs, Little Albert became conditioned.
 Whenever he saw the rat, he would cry and try to move away from the rat.
-Throughout the study, he exhibited the same behaviors when exposed to any sort of “hairy” stimuli, even stimuli that was just "white".
+Throughout the study, he exhibited the same behaviors when exposed to any sort of “hairy” stimuli.
 This process is called stimulus generalization.

 What Happened to Little Albert?